mtab3000/stonks/README.md

 # Installation

+Get up-to-date with

+    sudo apt-get update
+    sudo apt-get upgrade

-First, enable spi and clone this repository using
+then, enable spi and clone this repository using

     sudo raspi-config nonint do_spi 0
     git clone https://github.com/llvllch/stonks